FOCUS AREA: Accessibility

 - Age-friendly buildings and services

-Universal design will help make buildings age friendly include hand rails, ramps, high seating with armrests, automatic doors, no mats and non slip flooring.
+A universal design will help make buildings age friendly include hand rails, ramps, high seating with armrests, automatic doors, no mats and non slip flooring.

 Hazard Mitigation